 What is the role of an in-house marketing team?

 An in-house team means you assume all responsibility for your business and its own marketing by hiring and building a team according to the marketing channels you’re keen to exploit for your brand.
-This team will have responsibility for awareness building, sales funnel, customer retention/engagement and more.
+This team will have responsibility for awareness building, customer retention/engagement and more.

 What is the role of a marketing agency?